China clamps down in hidden hunt for coronavirus origins

 These enormous gaps in the research aren’t due just to a lack of testing but also to a lack of transparency.
 Internal data obtained by the AP shows that by Feb.
 6, the Hubei CDC had tested over 100 samples in Huanggang, a city southeast of Wuhan.
 But the results have not been made public.

 The little information that has dribbled out suggests the virus was circulating well outside Wuhan in 2019 — a finding that could raise awkward questions for Chinese officials about their early handling of the outbreak.
-Chinese researchers found that a child hundreds of miles from Wuhan had fallen ill with the virus by Jan.
+Chinese researchers found that a child over a hundred kilometers from Wuhan had fallen ill with the virus by Jan.
 2, suggesting it was spreading widely in December.
 But earlier samples weren’t tested, according to a scientist with direct knowledge of the study.

 “There was a very deliberate choice of the time period to study, because going too early could have been too sensitive,” said the scientist, who declined to be named out of fear of retribution.